-Caitlin had delivered so many powerful lectures that it couldn’t go wrong, cross-cultural training or not.
+Caitlin had delivered so many powerful lectures to middle and upper management that it couldn’t go wrong, she thought.
 She did follow several time-honored rules for capturing an audience’s attention.
-Caitlin didn’t need any cross-cultural training to know these key aspects:
+She didn’t need any cross-cultural training to know her competence and include these key aspects:

 The Germans said they weren’t convinced by the message of Caitlin’s presentation – it lacked the data to back it up.
-One of them attacked Caitlin rudely afterwards: “Don’t take it personally,” he said, “but not having the sales figures from the last six months is more than an oversight.
-It’s downright neglectful!”
+One of them attacked Caitlin rudely afterwards: “Don’t take it personally,” he said, “but forgetting the sales figures from the last six months is more than an oversight.
+It’s rather neglectful!”

 Caitlin just wanted to get back to her hotel room.
 Or crack open a book or two on intercultural communication.
 What on earth had gone wrong?
 Why hadn’t her usual skills worked?
 Could cross-cultural competence have avoided this business failure?

 Read our follow-up guides on international business issues and international business communication to find out how Caitlin could have benefitted from cross-cultural training for a more effective business presentation.